adashiyj/personal-website/content/projects/project1/index.md

 ---
 title: "Machines and Social Influence"
-summary: "This social robotics project is led by Prof. Jochen Peter.
-It examines whether social robots (used as exemplars) can influence people’s personal opinions."
+summary: "This is an ongoing social robotics project led by Prof. Jochen Peter.
+It aims to examine whether social robots (used as exemplars) can influence people’s personal opinions."
+date: 2025-07-10
 author: Peter et al.
 cover:
     image: "project1.png"